 In recent years, the number of people “car camping” (living in their vehicles) and gravitating to homeless encampments has increased an incredible 85 percent.
 The city attempted to respond to the seemingly unrestrained growth of homeless encampments by enacting ordinances which gave the city more authority to address homeless encampments.

 Initially, the proposals on the table before the City Council were designed to give the city authority to confiscate and even destroy property found in a homeless encampment.
-The objective was to prevent people comprising a homeless encampment from easily regrouping.
+The objective was to prevent people from comprising a homeless encampment from easily regrouping.

-In the end, less strident ordinances went into effect which permit the city to take more limited steps in regard to homeless encampments.
+In the end, less strident ordinances went into effect which permits the city to take more limited steps in regard to homeless encampments.
 These less strident ordinances largely grew out of settlements between the city and advocates for the homeless community.

 At this time, the focus of addressing homeless encampments is on health and safety issues.
-The city is not able to confiscate property of homeless people in encampments, as was originally discussed.
+The city is not able to confiscate the property of homeless people in encampments, as was originally discussed.
 In addition, the city must notify people in homeless encampments that the city intends to undertake a cleanup.
 The people in an encampment are required to be given time to remove their valuables before a public works crew comes through to undertake a homeless encampment cleanup.
-Specifically, the city posts signs at a homeless encampment announcing that a cleanup will occur within 72 hours.
+Specifically, the city posts signs at a homeless encampment announcing that cleanup will occur within 72 hours.